 Listed as a Federal Court approved native title mediator, Michael Pagsanjan is the Principal at MPS Law.

 Michael has a proven track record of delivering exceptional results.
 This includes the negotiation of complex agreements between traditional owners and various stakeholders, the resolution of several native title claims, and the finalisation of Australia’s first successful native title compensation determination.
-These achievements resulted in Michael being listed in the 2016 Doyles Guide to leading native title lawyers and recognition as the 2018 Young Lawyer of the Year by the Law Society of South Australia.
+More recently, Michael advised on and negotiated the landmark Yamatji Nation settlement, worth over $400 million.

 Contact Michael at email@example.com or on 0456 111 944.

 Michael Pagsanjan is a Senior Lawyer at MPS Law.

 Kai is a legal practitioner specialising in compliance and corporations law.
 Kai brings over 10 years of experience working across a variety of social justice and regulatory issues, within and outside of Australia.

 Kai has a unique understanding of the Corporations (Aboriginal and Torres Strait Islander) Act 2006 which combines insights developed as a legal advisor to Registered Native Title Body Corporates as a lawyer at South Australian Native Title Services, with experience as a Legal Officer at the Office of the Registrar of Indigenous Corporations.